Professor, Jewish Studies

 Office: HUM 418

 In print or forthcoming are articles on Jews and the medieval Muslim conquests, the representation of minority religion in the medieval Islamic world, the influence of Islam on Karaite Judaism, Karaism and the Dead Sea Scrolls, death rituals in Judaism and Islam, and biblical constructions of British sacred history.
-Most recently, he published on the "New Mediterranean Studies" in the Jewish Quarterly Review.
 Books include: The Jewish Printed Book in India: Imprints of the Blumenthal Rare Book and Manuscript Library, The Judah L. Magnes Museum, Berkeley (1992); Judaism and Islam: Boundaries, Interaction, and Communication (with co-editors, Benjamin Hary and John L. Hayes), (E.J.
 Brill.
 Leiden, The Netherlands, 2000); and Karaite Judaism and Historical Understanding (University of South Carolina Press, 2004), whose manuscript won an award from the Koret Jewish Publications Program in 2000.

 Prof. Astren is active in such organizations as the American Academy of Religion, the American Historical Association, the American Oriental Society, the Association for Jewish Studies, the Middle East Studies Association, the Society for Biblical Literature, and the Western Jewish Studies Association.
 He is on the advisory and editorial committee of The Mediterranean Seminar.
 Astren participates in public speaking and community teaching throughout Northern California.